Skip to main content

 AssetLab's Multi-Dimensional Classification System

 AssetLab uses two parallel hierarchies that work together: a functional system classification (what it is) and a physical location hierarchy (where it is).
-This dual structure lets you answer questions like:
+This dual structure lets you answer questions from both angles simultaneously.

 System-Based Questions